aviskase/aviskase.github.io/content/articles/2020/2020-10-04-from-pelican-to-hugo/index.md

 ## Results

 I'm quite happy with the migration.
 It is blazing fast as advertised: GitHub action build went from 2-3 minutes down to 30 seconds.
-Local live reload is faster than it takes to turn my head to the browser tab.
+And local live reload is faster than it takes to turn my head to the browser tab.

 There is only one problem left.
 I used `img` shortcode [to generate responsive images](https://laurakalbag.com/processing-responsive-images-with-hugo/), but for some reason on my site browsers select too low resolution.
 I tried to understand why yet couldn't: I had less trouble hacking my way through GnuCash reporting in Scheme (which I don't know) than trying to fix the damn CSS.
 Current style sheet was borrowed from some theme and reworked over time, but it probably doesn't follow modern best practices.
 Hugo documentation introduced me to [Tailwind CSS](https://tailwindcss.com/) and [PostCSS](https://postcss.org/); and while I hate CSS, the time for redesign has come.